 - Fill employment gaps (if you're not in education, volunteering shows you're active and engaged)

-According to The charity Timebank report, 73% of employers prefer candidates with volunteering experience, particularly for entry-level roles.
+According to the charity Timebank report, 73% of employers prefer candidates with volunteering experience, particularly for entry-level roles.
 It signals initiative, values, and work readiness.

 And it's fast.
 You can be volunteering within a week and have a credible CV content within a month.